 Does herringbone make a room look bigger or smaller?

-Obviously, it does make a room look bigger and the reason is its pattern.
+It does make a room look bigger and the reason is its pattern.
 However, different styles with different colors provide a different look to a room.
-But if you have a small room you should try herringbone flooring it will definitely refresh the size and the look of your room.
+But if you have a small room you should try herringbone flooring it will refresh the size and the look of your room.